Robert Francis Burns: Putative list of victims

-In the wake of the publicity surrounding Burns' confession as reported by the hangman, Elijah Upjohn, the Melbourne's Herald newspaper made an attempt to identify the murder victims, five in Victoria and three in New South Wales according to the details of the reported confession.
+In the wake of the publicity surrounding Burns's confession as reported by the hangman, Elijah Upjohn, the Melbourne's Herald newspaper made an attempt to identify the murder victims, five in Victoria and three in New South Wales according to the details of the reported confession.
 On 1 December 1883 an article was published in the Herald providing details and speculating upon the identities of seven murder victims with actual or supposed connections to Burns.
-The deaths listed in the article do not strictly conform with the pattern of Burns' alleged confession, being six (rather than five) in Victoria and only one in New South Wales.
+The deaths listed in the article do not strictly conform with the pattern of Burns's alleged confession, being six (rather than five) in Victoria and only one in New South Wales.
 A later article in the Albury Banner and Wodonga Express provided additional information and context regarding the New South Wales murder.
 The backgrounds and circumstances of the deaths of those detailed in the two articles are listed below (arranged chronologically according to the date of death):